tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

-# Compiling OpenInfraPlatform
+# Setting up and Compiling TUM Open Infra Platform

-Guide on how to compile the project TUM OpenInfraPlatform.
+Guide on how to compile the project TUM Open Infra Platform (OIP) from scratch.

-*NOTE:* This document is only a snapshot of the current state (January 2021) and may become obsolete in the future.

-*NOTE:* For some common mistakes / errors - see [FAQ](./FAQ.md).
+*NOTE:* Additional information about known errors and warnings is provided in [FAQ](./FAQ.md).

 ## Content